 Free baggage allowance on SpiceJet is as follows:

-Hand Baggage: Cabin baggage of maximum 7 kg. + 3 kg.
-(Duty Free purchases; on ex-international flights only), having maximum overall dimensions of: 115 cms.
-(L+W+H) on Boeing flights and 108 cms.
-(L+W+H) on Bombardier flights) in addition to a regular-sized shoulder laptop bag/ ladies handbag is allowed to be carried per passenger, free of cost.
+Hand/ Cabin Baggage: Hand/ Cabin baggage of maximum 7 kg. + 3 kg.
+(Duty Free purchases; on ex-international flights only), having maximum overall dimensions of: 108 cms.
+(L+W+H) on Bombardier aircraft, and 115 cms.
+(L+W+H) on Boeing aircraft, in addition to a regular-sized shoulder laptop bag/ lady’s handbag, is allowed to be carried per passenger, free of cost.
 Passengers with infants are allowed to carry an additional piece of hand baggage of maximum 7 kg., not exceeding the size dimensions, as mentioned hereinbefore.

 The free checked baggage allowance on SpiceJet international flights is as follows.